vintagegrey/Asteroids/README.md

 # Asteroids
+A 2D shoot-em-up game built in pygame.

+# Story
-Asteroids is a game about a stranded astronaut trying to get home.
+The game is about an astronaut trying to get home after a failed rocket launch.